lcsavb/autocusto/README.md

 ## Challenges

 - Some processes necessitate over 15 manually filled paper sheets.
-- Public system doctors often treat more than four patients per hour, frequently without access to a printer in the room.
+- Public system doctors often treat more than four patients per hour, frequently without access to a printer.
 - Minor errors, like misrecording an ICD number (e.g., G40 instead of G40.0), often result in medication release refusal.
 Consequently, patients must schedule a new appointment, and all forms must be completed anew.
 - A great deal of these conditional forms has no clinical significance at all and constitutes more 'opportunities' for silly mistakes to be made.